yukijina/cli-project-wholefoods-recipe/README.md

 # Whole Foods Market Recipe Collection

-Whole Foods Recipe Collection will pull recipes from Whole Foods Market.
-You can pick a recipe from the lists of recipes picked from categories.
+You can find your favorite recipes from Whole Foods Market Recipe Collection.

 ## Installation